DIRECTOR OF PHILANTHROPIC OUTREACH[email protected]

-April Bethea is the Development and Membership Associate at Funders for LGBTQ Issues, where she works to increase the organization’s capacity for effective outreach to and engagement of new funders in an effort to increase overall grantmaking to LGBTQ issues.
+April Bethea is the Director of Philanthropic Outreach at Funders for LGBTQ Issues, where she works to increase the organization’s capacity for effective outreach to and engagement of new funders in an effort to increase overall grantmaking to LGBTQ issues.

 Prior to joining Funders for LGBTQ Issues April was the Membership and Community Associate at the Independent Filmmaker Project (IFP).
 At IFP she oversaw membership, programming, mentorship, and educational opportunities for IFP’s community of emerging and established filmmakers and industry professionals.
 April’s work helped to expand the organization’s audience by addressing new demographics and cultivated her passion for engaging people and institutions with diverse viewpoints in the service of advancing equity.